artluai/spoolcast/SHOT_LIST_SPEC.md

 ## Purpose

-This file defines what the shot list is, which fields it must contain, what each field means, and how those fields are used downstream.
+This file defines what the shot list is, which fields it must contain, what each field means, what values are allowed, and how those fields are used downstream.

 The shot list is the source of truth.